Stuart Forster reviews Sunday lunch at Sunderland Stadium of Light’s Riverview Brasserie.

 The beef, served with a Yorkshire pudding and gravy, proved succulent and filling.
 The herb crusted rack of lamb was also tasty and well presented.
-Our attentive waitress ensured we had plenty of vegetables to accompany our choices of meat.
+Our attentive server ensured we had plenty of vegetables to accompany our choices of meat.

 Hearty portions meant we decided to share just one dessert between us — a spiced orange and Drambuie pudding accompanied by butterscotch sauce.

 Lunch at the Riverview Brasserie

 The Riverview Brasserie is on the stadium’s third floor.
 On match days it’s the restaurant where four-course meals are served to guests attending with premium hospitality packages.
 The restaurant is accessible via the ground’s main entrance.

 For fans of football’s history that means an opportunity to view the world’s oldest painting of the sport.
 Thomas M. M. Henry’s vast work was completed in 1895 and hangs behind the reception desk.
 It depicts a game played between Sunderland and Aston Villa.

 Heading towards the lift that leads to the brasserie takes visitors past a glass cabinet holding the mac, trilby hat and red tracksuit of former manager Bob Stokoe.
 The man nicknamed The Messiah led Sunderland to an improbable FA Cup triumph in 1973.
 The 1 – 0 victory at Wembley Stadium over the then mighty Leeds United team is still talked of fondly on Wearside.

 Opposite the lift that rises to the Riverview Brasserie stands a cabinet displaying medals, old football jerseys and other memorabilia.